 I am personally driven to make the best possible product I can, and as I'm sure my wife and friends would tell you, I pour everything I've got into everything I do.
-That said, it takes a team to run a small business, whether it's Tina and Abe running the machines, the wifey running back and forth to the post office, or the kids packing boxes.
+That said, it takes a team to run a small business, whether it's me and Belle running the machines, Marie assembling belts, or the kids packing boxes.
 And that's not even to mention the multitude of friends throughout the industry who continue to believe in and support my dream.
 I owe some serious thanks to a whole lot of people, let there be no doubt.

 While I hope you like what we're doing here, some of that's going to come down to taste.
 One way or the other though, you can rest assured that we take no shortcuts and make no compromises.
 Our customers deserve the best and we aim to deliver.
 That's what this dream is all about.